 Product Specific Information

-PA5-11896 targets PDX1 in WB and IHC applications and shows reactivity with Human samples.
+PA5-11896 targets PDX1 in WB applications and shows reactivity with Human and Mouse samples.
 The PA5-11896 immunogen is a synthetic peptide from from the C-terminal region of PDX1 conjugated to KLH.
 PA5-11896 detects PDX1 which has a predicted molecular weight of approximately 54 kDa.